FlexTRKR/PyFLEXTRKR/README.md

 ```bash
 pip install -e .
 ```
-Then any changes to the source code will be reflected in the running version.
+Any changes to the source code will be reflected in the running version.

 Example to run the code:
 ```bash